In this article:

 The ability to do one thing at a time well with full focus is a much better approach to tackling your to-do list without making you feel overwhelmed or overburdened.

-Exercise can help with that, as it promotes a feeling of productivity and accomplishment by pushing you past the limits of what you thought you were capable of.
+Exercise can help promote a feeling of productivity and accomplishment by pushing you past the limits of what you thought you were capable of.

-Thus, working out will not only enhance your physical stamina and body posture, but it will also help build your self-confidence and self-worth.
+Thus, working out will not only enhance your physical stamina, energy levels, and body posture, but it will also help build your self-confidence and self-worth.

 Having a positive outlook enables you to try new things, combat stress, confidently face challenges, and grow in both your professional and personal lives.